Nailgy/SelfAssessment/Skills/JavaScript.md

   - Destructuring: 🖐️ used
   - Generators: 🖐️ used
   - Iterators: 🖐️ used
-  - Async generator: 🎓 known
+  - Async generator: u
   - Async iterator: 🎓 known
   - Chaining: 🖐️ used
-  - Optional chaining: 🎓 known
+  - Optional chaining: u
   - IIFE: 🖐️ used
   - Async IIFE: 🎓 known
-  - `global`: 🎓 known
+  - `global`: u
-  - `globalThis`: 🎓 known
+  - `globalThis`: u
   - `window`: 🎓 known
   - Getters and setters: 🖐️ used
   - `__proto__`: 🖐️ used